-The Code, Anti-Bribery & Anti-Corruption Policy, Conflict of Interest Framework, Related Party Transactions and Conflict of Interest Policy and Procedures and Whistle-Blowing Policy are available for download from "Others" section of the "News" tab of the of Company's website at www.ksl.my.
+The Code, Group Anti-Bribery and Anti-Corruption Policy, Conflict of Interest Framework, Related Party Transactions and Conflict of Interest Policy and Procedures and Whistle-Blowing Policy are available for download from "Others" section of the "News" tab of the of Company's website at www.ksl.my.

 iii.
-Board Meetings
+Board's Meetings